vasdee/dotfiles/emacs/cheatsheet.md

 C-x-s Save buffer to file
 C-s search for string in buffer
 C-x-k kill buffer

-C-v scoll page down
+C-x b switch to buffer ( type a new name to create a buffer that isn't saved to a file - useful for scratch code) C-v scoll page down
 M-v scroll page up
 C-x z repeat last command ( keep pressing z for more)